ohnaeun111/Patient-Adaptive-Information-Acquisition-for-Prehospital-Mortality-Prediction-Reinforcement-Learning/README.md

 Evaluates the learned policy on the validation set during training.

-The callback:

-- runs the deterministic policy for every validation patient;
-- calculates the mean class-weighted log loss;
 - saves the policy when validation performance improves; and
 - stops training after the configured number of evaluations without improvement.